-Status: The information was sent in for publication in the Federal Register on January 7, 2011.
-The expected publication date is expected to be in mid after publication of the map in the Federal register.
+Status: The information was sent in for publication in the Federal Register on will be done, and the map will become effective 180 days after publication of the map in the Federal register.

 January 7, 2011.
-The expected publication date is expected to be in mid March, 2011.
+The notification was published in the Federal Register on May 10, 2011.
+Two notifications were printed in the Daily Democrat and Sacramento Bee, the first was May 24 and the second on May 31.
 This will start the formal 90 day Appeal Process for the PMR.
-After the appeal process is finished in mid June, 2011 assuming the mid March publication, the map will be finalized, publication in the Federal Register will be done, and the map will become effective 90 days
+After the appeal process is finished in August 29, 2011 assuming, the map will be finalized, publication in the Federal Register be made before the map can be finalized.
+These delays have pushed back the effective date to May of 2012,